dougbutner/wavvys/Wavvy Music Accolades Archives/[17] September 2020.md

 We've had a lot of exciting seeds start to sprout in the last few weeks.

-First and foremost, we have selected the Wax blockchain to run the next version of cXc Music.
-Once this launches, every song maker will earn crypto when their songs get upvotes, and listeners will also get crypto for sending an upvote, and for adding music on the map, and other activities like suggesting corrections to music others have added.
+First and foremost, we have selected the Wax blockchain to run the next version of cXc Music, and are currently integrating it into Beta.
+Once Beta launches, every song maker will earn crypto when their songs get upvotes, and listeners will also get crypto for sending an upvote, and for adding music on the map, and other activities like suggesting corrections to music others have added.
+You can also earn for corresting things like

 We are also working to launch a NFT (A Unique Token) for the Wavvys, possibly the first use of NFTs in an awards show.
 All winners, past and future, will get a unique, non-tradable NFT detailing their win, and also limited tradable copies they can sell to fans.